How Does Your Liver Heal Itself after Alcohol-induced Damage?

 - Alcohol-related health problems such as liver damage and mental health issues

-You will be making the essential step toward recovery when you acknowledge that you have an alcohol problem.
-It is possible to live a productive and healthy lifestyle while abstaining from alcohol, but you will need the support of others to learn how to stop drinking and enjoy life without it.
+Acknowledging that you have an alcohol problem is an essential step toward recovery.
+It's possible to live a productive and healthy lifestyle while abstaining from alcohol, but you will need the support of others to learn how to stop drinking and enjoy life without it.

 Alcohol rehab centers can help you recover from alcohol addiction and regain proper mental health.

-- “Information about Alcohol,” National Center for Biotechnology Information (NCBI)
+- “Information about Alcohol,” National Center for Biotechnology Information (NCBI), 2007.

 - “Binge Drinking May Quickly Lead to Liver Damage,” University of California San Francisco (UCSF), 2017.